tanushrijadhav/encryption-decryption-oopd-java/README.md

 ## Resume Description

-**CipherForge — Encryption Framework with Modular OOP Architecture**
+**CipherForge - Encryption Framework with Modular OOP Architecture**

 - Designed a pluggable encryption system using the Strategy Pattern
 - Implemented AES-128 CBC and Caesar Cipher encryption algorithms
 - Built a JavaFX-based user interface with FXML and CSS
-- Developed a modular architecture separating UI, logic, and utilities
+- Developed a modular architecture separating UI, logic and utilities
 - Enabled extensibility for adding future encryption techniques
 - Implemented secure key derivation using SHA-256 hashing